wp-plugins/search-exclude/readme.txt

 == Description ==

-With this plugin you can exclude any page, post or whatever from the search results by checking off the corresponding checkbox on post/page edit page.
+With this plugin you can exclude any page, post or whatever from the WordPress search results by checking off the corresponding checkbox on post/page edit page.
+Supports quick and bulk edit.

-You can also view the list of all the items that are excluded from search on the plugin settings page.
+On the plugin settings page you can also see the list of all the items that are hidden from search.

 == Installation ==